brianmorganpalmer/gut/readme.md

 Decompress the american_gut repository

-Download HUMAnN1 from from [Download](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz) and from ``./input/humann-0.99/data/`` copy KEGG pathways database ``keggc`` and
-KEGG modules database ``modulec`` under the repository into ``input/kegg_dbs/``.
+Download HUMAnN1 from [Download](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz) and from ``./input/humann-0.99/data/`` copy KEGG pathways database ``keggc`` and KEGG modules database ``modulec`` under the repository into ``input/kegg_dbs/``.
 In a case, there is a new version of KEGG available then those file could be replaced by the new version.

 ``$cd biobakery-american_gut_XXX (replace XXX by the newest version)``

 If QIIME is configured under your machine path or if you use Linux OS the next step, running macqiime, could be skipped.

 ``$macqiime``